These Healthy Mini Meatloaves are delicious comfort food that’s freezer friendly!

 I seem to have misplace by ingredient photo!
 I’ll find that for you guys ASAP! 🙂

 Remove onions and garlic and add to a large bowl.
-Add 1.5 cups breadcrumbs or panko, 1/3 cup dried or 2/3 cup fresh parsley (fresh is always better, but if all you have is dried, go for it), 2 eggs, 2 teaspoons of salt, 1 teaspoon of your favourite Tobasco or your favourite hot sauce, 1 tablespoon of Dijon mustard and 1/2 cup of milk.
+Add 1.5 cups breadcrumbs or panko, 1/3 cup dried or 2/3 cup fresh parsley (fresh is always better, but if all you have is dried, go for it), 2 eggs, 2 teaspoons of salt, 1 teaspoon of your favorite Tobasco or your favorite hot sauce, 1 tablespoon of Dijon mustard and 1/2 cup of milk.

-Line a sheet pan with foil, put a rack on it and spray the rack with cooking spray.
+Line a sheet pan with foil, put a rack on it and spray the rack with cooking spray or brush with oil.

 Use your hands to form the mixture into patties.
 For some reason I like to make them into little loaf shapes, so that’s what I do.
 Place them gently on the rack.